-Following CSW (b0 = 0): contains the eight lower bits of the EEPROM address (EEA) bit A7 to A0.
+Following CSW (b0 = 0): contains the eight lower bits of the EEPROM address (EEA) bit A7 to A0, or an additional command byte for the handling of the protection bit.

 Following CSR (b0 = 1): contains the data read out, transmitted by the EEPROM.
 The EEPROM data are read as long as the master pulls down SDA after each byte in order to acknowledge the transfer.
 The read operation is stopped by the master by releasing SDA (no acknowledge is applied) followed by a STOP condition.